>

 3. What time is sunrise in Lisbon?

 It depends on the season.
-In summer, sunrise can be as early as around 6:00 AM, while in winter it is usually closer to 7:30–8:00 AM.
+In summer, sunrise can be around 6:00 AM, while in winter it is usually closer to 7:30–8:00 AM.

 4. Are Lisbon viewpoints crowded at sunrise?